eth-educators/ethstaker-guides/zhejiang.md

   --testnet-dir /var/lib/ethereum/zhejiang-testnet/custom_config_data
 ```

-Exit and withdrawal take some times before happening.
+Voluntary exits and withdrawals take a while before actually completing even after performing this step.
 To learn more about these delays and the various validator states, check out the great [ladislaus blog post](https://mirror.xyz/ladislaus.eth/wmoBbUBes2Wp1_6DvP6slPabkyujSU7MZOFOC3QpErs) on this.

 ## Support